 The April 2014 Credit Facility includes affirmative and negative covenants applicable to the Company and any subsidiaries the Company creates in the future.
 The affirmative covenants include, among others, covenants requiring the Company to maintain its legal existence and governmental approvals, deliver certain financial reports and maintain insurance coverage.
 The negative covenants include, among others, restrictions on the Company's transferring collateral, incurring additional indebtedness, engaging in mergers or acquisitions, paying dividends or making other distributions, making investments, creating liens, selling assets, and suffering a change in control, in each case subject to certain exceptions.
-The April 2014 Credit Facility also includes events of default, the occurrence and continuation of which provide Oxford Finance LLC, as collateral agent, with the right to exercise remedies against the Company and the collateral securing the term loans under the April 2014 Credit Facility, including foreclosure against the Company's failure to pay any amounts due under the April 2014 Credit Facility, a breach of covenants under the April 2014 Credit Facility, the Company's insolvency, a material adverse change, the occurrence of any default under certain other indebtedness in an amount greater than \$250,000, and a final judgment against the Company in an amount greater than \$250,000.
+The April 2014 Credit Facility also includes events of default, the occurrence and continuation of which provide Oxford Finance LLC, as collateral agent, with the right to exercise remedies against the Company and the collateral securing the term loans under the April 2014 Credit Facility, including foreclosure against the Company's properties securing the April 2014 Credit Facility, including the Company's cash.
+These events of default include, among other things, the Company's failure to pay any amounts due under the April 2014 Credit Facility, a breach of covenants under the April 2014 Credit Facility, the Company's insolvency, a material adverse change, the occurrence of any default under certain other indebtedness in an amount greater than \$250,000, and a final judgment against the Company in an amount greater than \$250,000.

 A warrant to purchase up to 52,966 shares of the Company's common stock at an exercise price of \$4.72 per share with a term of 10 years was issued to Oxford Finance LLC on April 30, 2014 (see Note 5).
 Additional warrants for shares of the Company's common stock will be issued upon execution of the second term loan under the April 2014 Credit Facility in an amount equal to 5.0% of the funded amount divided by the exercise price, which will be equal to the lower of (i) the closing price per share of the Company's common stock on the NASDAQ on the date prior to the funding date of the second term loan or (ii) the ten-day average closing price per share prior to the funding date of the second term loan.
-Issuance costs of \$102,498 associated with the first term loan under the April 2014 Credit Facility were recorded as a discount to outstanding debt as of the closing date.
+Issuance costs of \$102,498 associated with the first term loan under the April 2014 Credit Facility were recorded as a discount to outstanding debt as of the closing date, resulting in net proceeds of \$4,897,502.
+The estimated fair value of the warrant issued of \$233,107 was recorded as a discount to outstanding debt as of the closing date.
 The discounts and other issuance costs are amortized to interest expense utilizing the effective interest method over the underlying term of the loan.
 The total amount of interest expense recorded during the year ended December 31, 2014 related to the April 2014 Credit Facility was \$380,264.
 Approximately \$61,000 related to accretion of the discount was recognized as interest expense during the year ended December 31, 2014, with approximately \$269,000 remaining unamortized and reflected as a discount to the debt.
 The April 2014 Credit Facility bears an effective annual interest rate of 10.81% at both April 30, 2014 and December 31, 2014.